Bromigo-CAPK/RedM-Inventory-Image-Renaming-Tool-/README.md

 Updates:

-	* Update 1.01
+	* Update 1.01 - 20/12/25

 		- Counter in lower left corner

-	* Update 1.02
+	* Update 1.02 21/12/25

 		- Button Fix

-		- Backup/Folder fix
+		- Rename/Backup Folder fix

+		- Added Backup option (good for removing images from image pack)

 To-Do & Knowen Bugs:

 	* Unstable when Analyzing (can crash when interacting with the app while analyzing)

-	* Add settings to filters tab
+	* Add more settings to filters tab

-	* Options for backups and renaming